 As featured in the recent A-Team webinar, we’ve been strong advocates of a self-service approach to data quality (SSDQ), especially when it comes to regulated data types and wide-ranging demands on a firm’s data assets.

 This whitepaper SSDQ, authored by our CTO Alex Brown, goes deeper into the reasons why this approach is so much in demand and explores the functionalities that a fully self-service environment needs to equip business users with rapid access to high-quality data.

-The Changing Landscape of Data QualityThere has been increasing demand for higher and higher data quality in recent years – highly regulated sectors, such as banking have had a tsunami of financial regulations such as BCBS239, MiFID, FATCA and many more stipulating or implying exacting standards for data and data processes.
+The Changing Landscape of Data Quality-There has been increasing demand for higher quality data quality and less data quality issues in recent years – highly regulated sectors dealing with personal data, such as banking, have had a tsunami of financial regulations such as BCBS239, MiFID, FATCA and many more stipulating or implying exacting standards for data and data processes.

 Meanwhile, there is a growing trend for more and more firms to become more Data and Analytics (D&A) driven, taking inspiration from Google & Facebook, to monetize their data assets.
 This increased focus on D&A has been accelerated by easier and lower-cost access to artificial intelligence (AI), machine learning (ML) and business intelligence (BI) visualization technologies.